devmichalek/TerminalTeams/README.md

 ### Usage
 Application runs in Linux Terminal Emulator to:
 - find users on LAN,
-- communicate with other people on LAN
+- chat with other people on LAN

 The tmux terminal multiplexer is used to create program interface.